wangykev/CISCOR-projects/README.md

 # CFW11 ROS 2 Controller

-This is a ROS 2 Python package for controlling a WEG CFW-11 VFD over Modbus RTU using a USB-RS485 adapter.
+This is a a ROS 2 RQt plugin GUI for controlling and monitoring a WEG CFW-11 motor controller via Modbus RTU (RS-485).

+This plugin provides an intuitive graphical interface for setting RPM, starting/stopping the motor, and monitoring live RPM feedback.
+It interfaces with a ROS 2 backend node that communicates with the drive using pymodbus over a USB-to-RS485 adapter.

+---

 ## Features

-- Connects to the CFW-11 using Modbus RTU
-- Publishes current motor speed over ROS 2
-- Subscribes to run/stop and RPM setpoint commands
+- Interactive slider to control motor RPM
+- Start/Stop toggle button with visual status feedback
+- ROS 2 integration with real-time topic communication
-- Runs as a standard ROS 2 Python node
+- Compatible with RQt on ROS 2 Jazzy

+---

 ## Requirements